 Training of neurology residents in epilepsy and EEG comprises an essential component of the overall training scheme of the UF neurology residency program.
-Dr. Yue Wang heads the resident training effort on behalf of the Division’s faculty.
+Dr. Maria Bruzzone heads the resident training effort on behalf of the Division’s faculty.
 Epilepsy rotations are divided into two blocks of four weeks each, Epilepsy I and Epilepsy II.
-The former occurs within the first six months of the PGY2 year, and the second four weeks is taken sometime during the PGY3-4 years.
+The former occurs usually within the first six months of the PGY2 year, and the second four weeks is taken sometime during the PGY3-4 years.
 Residents with a particular interest in epilepsy may choose to spend extra elective time to gain more experience or pursue a research topic.
 In general, we aim to impart knowledge that is clinically important and comprehensive for the everyday practice of neurology, yet succinctly conveyed.
 In addition, being a tertiary referral center, we also expose trainees to the challenges of complex and surgical epilepsy syndromes, so that they may glimpse the excitement and promise of this rapidly-evolving neurology subspecialty.
 In addition, all new entering residents are provided a set of lectures dubbed the ‘epilepsy bootcamp’ during their first week that equips them to appropriately request investigations and manage seizures in the emergency room or wards.

 The goals of the Epilepsy I and Epilepsy II rotations are